rgommers/numfocus.org/content/pages/foundation/board.rst

     :height: 150px
     :alt: Stefan Karpinski

-Stephan is a data scientist and applied mathematician.
+Stefan is a data scientist and applied mathematician working at MIT.
 He has worked at Akamai, Citrix Online, and Etsy.
 Currently, Stefan is working on a next-generation programming language for numerical and scientific computing, called Julia.
+See his resume at http://karpinski.org/resume/.

 Cindee Madison